DigitalEmbed/NeuralNetwork/README.md

 The languages chosen for this project will be C and C ++.
 The reasons are high portability, seeking to reach the widest range of microcontrollers and due to high performance compared to other languages (such as JAVA, for example), increasing the learning speed and processing of inputs.

-### How can I contribute?

-You can contribute to this project in several ways:

-- Improving the algorithm;
-- Fixing bugs;
-- Improving documentation;
-- Testing the algorithms and reporting errors;
-- Solving problems of any kind using this library and sharing the solution to the community;

-**Caution:** _Codes follow the **MISRA** pattern.
-Codes that do not follow this pattern **will not** enter the solution.
-The only exception is the use of dinamic allocation memory, provided it is used **in the latter case and taking all necessary precautions, such as memory release and use of class destructors.**_

-The exception is the use of dynamic memory allocation, but only in the latter case.

 ### License

 ##### Apache License 2.0